Knights of Pendragon

 The Knights of Pendragon are a fictional team of heroes featuring in comic books published by Marvel Comics.
 The characters appeared in two series published by imprint Marvel UK between 1990 and 1993.
 The first incarnation was written by Dan Abnett and John Tomlinson, with art by Gary Erskine.
-The series featured a mixture of new and extant characters, and takes place in the shared Marvel Universe.
+The series featured a mixture of new and existent characters, and takes place in the shared Marvel Universe.